 |June 2018 - July 2019

 The working café is characterized by an iconic light feature which flanks the stair interconnecting two floors, and references to typical Dutch games and the famous ‘De Stijl’ elements.

 Space dividing cabinets are flexible and completely demountable as they are made without use of glue.
-Splashes of colour radiate from the meeting rooms, whereas the workspace itself is materialised in greys, whites, blacks and dotted with plants.
+Splashes of colour radiate from the meeting rooms around the building core.
+The workspace itself is materialised in greys, whites, blacks and dotted with plants.
 The people and their personalities give colour to this canvas, maximising the paths their creativity can take.

 The custom lighting feature is designed in collaboration with BeersNielsen.